 Spring has a simple transaction API that can be invoked via annotations such as @Transactional, an aspect-oriented pointcut (for mapping methods to transactions by convention) or via a JDBC TransactionTemplate API.
 Regardless of which transaction platform a development team uses, the code their beans use does not change.

 Abstractions are the key to tolerating platform changes

 All enterprise abstraction APIs in Spring are interface driven.
 In cases where the API wraps several choices, such as with transactions or the Object to XML Mapping (OXM) API, those mappings can be set up in the application configuration code, and business code does not have to change.
-For example, transactional code does not change if it's moved from a simple command-line program to one deployed as a WAR on Tomcat or an EAR on IBM WebSphere on a Z-OS mainframe Linux installation.
+For example, JDBC transactional code does not change if it's moved from a simple command-line program to one deployed as a WAR EAR or JAR.

 The only changes that need to be made are to the configuration.
 These can take the form of XML bean configuration files, annotations in the source code or instructions in the form of Java code that uses Spring's JavaConfig syntax.

 Here are some other helpful tips, tricks, tutorials and examples by Cameron McKenzie (@cameronmcnz):